Swette Center in Hawaiʻi

 Hawaiʻi-based staff

 Our Hawaiʻi-based staff members, Carly Wyman and Katie Crowe, are on the ground on the Big Island.
 Integrated into the community, they have a real understanding of the needs of the locals, and are dedicated to exploring the research needs of partner organizations and institutions.
-Carly has worked with organizations including the Maui Department of Agriculture, the County of Hawaiʻi Department of Research and Development, Kamehameha Schools and others to address needed research gaps for Hawaiʻi’s emerging post-plantation agricultural landscape.
+Carly has worked with organizations including the Maui Department of Agriculture, the County of Hawaiʻi Department of Research and Development, Kamehameha Schools and others to address needed research for Hawaiʻi’s emerging post-plantation agricultural landscape.

 Research